amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![K&E 4081-3](./figures/SlideRules/K&E4081-3/9.975.jpg)

-Under optimal conditions—calibrated slide rule, nominal eyesight, alert mind, and good lighting—the slide rule can attain four significant figures on the lower end of the $D$ scale and three significant figures on the higher end of the scale.
+Under optimal conditions—calibrated slide rule, nominal eyesight, good lighting, and alert mind—the slide rule can attain four significant figures on the lower end of the $D$ scale and three significant figures on the higher end of the scale.

-Ordinarily, the slide rule was used to evaluate complicated expressions involving many chained calculations needed to be performed quickly, but precision was not a paramount concern.
-Where precision is important, [logarithm tables](https://en.wikipedia.org/wiki/Mathematical_table) were used.
+Ordinarily, the slide rule was used to evaluate complicated expressions involving many chained calculations when they needed to be performed quickly but when precision was not a paramount concern.
+When precision is important, however, [logarithm tables](https://en.wikipedia.org/wiki/Mathematical_table) were used.
 These tables were laboriously hand-computed to several significant figures.
-If the desired value fell between two entries in the table, one could manually interpolate the result.
-While accountants may have demanded such high precisions afforded by the logarithm tables, engineers willingly accepted three or four significant figures offered by the slide rule, because the slide rule was accurate enough for engineering use and it was the fastest means then available to perform many calculations.
+If the desired value fell between two entries in the table, the user is obliged manually to interpolate the result.
+While accountants may have demanded such high precisions afforded by the logarithm tables, engineers willingly accepted three or four significant figures offered by the slide rule, because the slide rule was accurate enough for engineering use and it was the fastest means then available to perform calculations.
 In due course, the slide rule became inextricably linked to engineers, like the stethoscope to doctors.

 # VARIETIES